Zyzle/zyzle.github.io/content/blog/2022-07-04-colour-finder-1/index.md

 <!-- more -->

+> **Update:** Yes I know I'm mixing "colour" and "color" in this post, too much code writing over the years has warped my brain with American spellings :P I'll try and keep it to "colour" in copy and "color" in code from now on.

 Anyone waiting for part 4 of the "Let's write a blog" series, worry not, it will come eventually I just got distracted playing with this :P

 ## The Challenge